Raise happy kids that are resilient, responsible, respectful, and kind - with

 one is TALKING about the REAL problem.

-The REAL problem is that parents have been brainwashed.
+The REAL problem is that parents have been MISLED.

-That’s because our children are at the heart of the problem.
-We can’t take anything off the kid list because EVERYTHING on that list is what we BELIEVE we need to be doing to be a good parent.
+No one wants to talk about the REAL problem, because our children are at the heart of the problem.
+We can’t take anything off the kids' TO-DO list since EVERYTHING on that list is what we BELIEVE we need to be doing to be a good parent.

 enough trophies, enough A's, and enough praise, they